ndwarshuis/universal-conky/README.md

 ## Graphics

 Displays nerdy stats pertaining to the nvidia card (clock speeds, utilization, and temperature).
-In addition to having an nvidia card, also required `nvidia-settings` to be installed.
+In addition to having an nvidia card, also requires `nvidia-settings` to be installed.

 ## Memory